brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 9:00am - 10:00am: Fixed management of authentication state which was causing rendering issues.

 * 10:00am - 12:00pm: Added toasts for user sign in and form validation.
 Worked on adding toasts for successful trip creation.

+* 1:00pm - 4:00pm: Worked on group project.

+#### Tuesday, 6/25/24

+* 9:00am - 11:30am: Added feature to display a message to the user if there are no trips.
+Worked on debugging toasts issue.